temt-ceo/ZFNet-MLP-Mix/samples/michigan/Stanford University/Background-Definitions-and-Measures-Continued.md

 So which is the lowest number that is still larger than the threshold for connection?
 [Hint: log(1100)=7]
 a) 0.001 b) 0.01 c) 0.1 d) 0.2
 ->log(n)/n = 7/1100 = 0.0063, So b.

+Imagine that you are advertising your new product of popcorn.
+You realize that various potential areas where you will be selling your corn are connected to each other in a network, and that if you advertise it in one area then it might be communicated to neighboring areas.
+You only have the chance to advertise in one area to seed the market and hope that news spreads from there.
+You know the communication network among all the area.
+If you were to have to rely on one centrality measure to pick the best area, and you did this based on what was found from the data analysis in video 2.5a, which centrality measure would you use?
+-> The area with highest Eigenvector centrality

+In a Poisson random network G(n,p), which of the following is a threshold function for p for there being at least one link network?
+a) t(n) = 1/n^2
+b) t(n) = 1/n
+c) t(n) = -log(n)
+d) t(n) = 1/n^1.5
+->a (1/n^2 is a threshold that the network has some links, since then the ave degree is 1/n)
 ```